5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 |Suresh|1|

 **Insight:**
-- The delivery partners in the Delivery Partners table follow discrete uniform distribution.
+- The delivery partners in the delivery partners table follow Discrete Uniform Distribution.

 ---